Reconstructions of Einstein-Aether Gravity from Barrow Agegraphic and New Barrow Agegraphic Dark Energy models: Examinations and Observational Limits: Results and Discussion

 In Fig.~\ref{fig:j_BADE_NBADE}, the jerk parameter is shown to have positive values throughout the evolution for both models, indicating that the accelerated phase of the universe's expansion is currently increasing.
 The snap and lerk parameters, depicted in Figs.~\ref{fig:s_BADE} and \ref{fig:l_BADE} for the BADE model, exhibit positive values across the entire redshift range.
 In Figs.~\ref{fig:s_NBADE} and \ref{fig:l_NBADE} for the NBADE model, while the snap parameter remains positive, the lerk parameter becomes negative at certain redshift intervals before returning to positive for $z < 1$.
 This behavior indicates that both the jerk and snap parameters are increasing over time.
 This trend indicates that, over time, the rate of acceleration of the universe's expansion is increasing, accompanied by a growing rate of change in that acceleration.

 {\bf EoS Parameter and the $\omega'_{DE}-\omega_{DE}$ Phase Plane:} The dynamical characteristics of the dark energy equation of state (EoS) parameter $\omega_{DE}$ are presented in Fig.~\ref{fig:omega_BADE_NBADE}.
 The analysis reveals a consistently negative parametric trajectory throughout cosmic history, with an upward trend as the universe approaches the present epoch (decreasing $z$).
 This characteristic pattern indicates the emergence and subsequent dominance of the dark energy component.
 The observed behavior in both theoretical frameworks - BADE and NBADE - exhibits signatures consistent with quintessence-like dark energy dynamics.
 Contemporary measurements yield distinct present-day values: the BADE construction predicts $\omega_{DE0} = -0.8718$, while the NBADE formalism suggests $\omega_{DE0} = -0.7841$.
-These theoretical predictions demonstrate subtle variations from contemporary observational constraints~\cite{alam2021completed}.
+These theoretical predictions demonstrate close alignments from contemporary observational constraints from DES-SN5YR \cite{Abbott_2024} and DESI-VI \cite{Adame_2025}.
+In other words, the models are in the quintessence regime today.
+However, both $\omega_{DE}(z)$ curves move towards $-1$ as redshift decreases, indicating an asymptotic crossing into the phantom regime ($\omega_{DE}<-1$) in the future.
+This crossing of the $w=-1$ divide is not abrupt but happens at $z<0$ (i.e. it lies in the extrapolated future).
+Such behavior is not unique to the Einstein-Aether reconstructions: it is well known, for example, that Barrow holographic dark energy can similarly evolve from quintessence to phantom as parameters change~\cite{Pradhan_2021}.
+Indeed, many modified gravity or interacting dark energy scenarios can achieve an effective phantom crossing without pathologies~\cite{Caldwell_2002}.
+In contrast, a simple canonical quintessence model has $\omega_{DE}>-1$ at all times, and models like the generalized Chaplygin gas smoothly approach $\omega_{DE}\to-1$ from above (never truly crossing) at late times.
+Thus our models’ eventual phantom-like fate (driven by the Barrow exponent effects and Aether coupling) is a novel prediction, but it parallels trends seen in other exotic DE frameworks.

-The phase plane of $\omega'_{DE}-\omega_{DE}$ depicted in Fig.~\ref{fig:omega'_BADE_NBADE} reveals a freezing region for both models, indicating an enhancement in the acceleration of the universe's expansion.
+The phase-plane trajectory in the $(\omega_{DE},\omega'_{DE})$ space (Fig.~\ref{fig:omega'_BADE_NBADE}) lies in the so-called freezing region: the curves move toward $\omega_{DE}=-1$ with a slowly decreasing derivative (i.e.\ $\omega'_{DE}<0$).
+This indicates that dark energy is dynamically settling into a cosmological constant–like state as time passes.
+Freezing behavior is characteristic of many tracking quintessence models~\cite{Caldwell_2005} and differs from “thawing” models where $w$ evolves away from $-1$.
+Thus, even though our present-day $\omega_{DE}$ is slightly above $-1$, its future trend is toward $-1$, implying ongoing acceleration that will asymptotically resemble de Sitter expansion.